patternfly/patternfly-react/packages/react-core/src/components/AlertGroup/examples/AlertGroup.md

 ```

 ### Toast alert group with overflow capture
 After a specified number of alerts displayed is reached, we will see an overflow message instead of new alerts.
+Alerts asynchronously appended into dynamic AlertGroups with `isLiveRegion` will be announced to assistive technology at the moment the change happens.
+When the overflow message appears or is updated in AlertGroups with `isLiveRegion`, the `View 1 more alert` text will be read, but the alert message will not be read. screen reader user or keyboard user will need a way to navigate to and reveal the hidden alerts before they disappear.
+Alternatively, there should be a place that notifications or alerts are collected to be viewed or read later.
 ```js
 import React from 'react';
 import { Alert, AlertGroup, AlertActionCloseButton, AlertVariant, InputGroup } from '@patternfly/react-core';